Courrite/Uma-Musume-Dream-Dash/Documentation/Game Design Document.md

 ### 1.1 Game Overview

-The game itself is a racing game, where you play as an Umamusume and race against others on a track in order to progress and access tracks of higher difficulty, fillings, and more.
+The game itself is a racing game, where you play as an Umamusume and race against others on a track in order to progress and access tracks of higher difficulty, fillings, et cetera.

 ### 1.2 Target Audience